-NVIDIA RTX 30 series and the NVIDIA RTX 40 series graphics cards are some of the few rare devices that actually utilize the PCIe 4.0 protocol.
+NVIDIA RTX 30 series and the NVIDIA RTX 40 series graphics cards are rare devices that utilize the PCIe 4.0 protocol.

-Not many devices use the newer 4.0 standard at the moment mostly because the majority of the PCs and their motherboards out there still conform to the older PCIe 3.0 generation.
+Not many devices currently use the newer 4.0 standard, mainly because most PCs and their motherboards still conform to the older PCIe 3.0 generation.

 Hence, this begs the question, will RTX 30 and 40 work in PCIe 3.0?

-The simple answer to the question is a yes, both the RTX 30 and 40 series graphics card WILL work in the older PCIe 3.0 slot, albeit, with a marginal performance drop.
+The simple answer is a yes; the RTX 30 and 40 series graphics card WILL work in the older PCIe 3.0 slot, albeit with a marginal performance drop.

-In the following text, I will explain PCIe protocol in general and also talk about whether you can use RTX 30 and the RTX 40 on the older slots.
+In the following text, I will explain the PCIe protocol in general and discuss whether you can use RTX 30 and RTX 40 on the older slots.

 PCIe Version and Speeds

 Now not all slots have an equal amount of PCIe lanes.
-Some have a higher and other have a lower amount of PCIe lanes.
+Some have a higher and others have a lower amount of PCIe lanes.